Decathlon/vitamin-compose/modals/README.md

-`onDismissRequest: () -> Unit` | The callback to be called when the user need to dismiss the modal `modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `title: String? = null` | The optional title to be displayed at the top of the modal `@DrawableRes iconRes: Int? = null` | The optional leading icon to be displayed at the start of the title `buttonsOrientation: ModalButtonsOrientation = ModalButtonsOrientation.HORIZONTAL` | The optional buttons orientation to display buttons vertically or horizontally
+`onDismissRequest: () -> Unit` | The callback to be called when the user need to dismiss the modal `modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `title: String? = null` | The optional title to be displayed at the top of the modal `painter: Painter? = null` | The optional leading icon to be displayed at the start of the title `buttonsOrientation: ModalButtonsOrientation = ModalButtonsOrientation.HORIZONTAL` | The optional buttons orientation to display buttons vertically or horizontally
 `contentScrollState: ScrollState = rememberScrollState()` | The optional scroll state to observe the scrolling `colors: ModalColors = VitaminModalColors.primary()` | The optional sizes used to define colors of icon, title, content and background of the modal